DrNee/Scheme-Interpreter/README.md

-An interpreter for a subset of the Scheme language.
+An interpreter for a subset of the Scheme language completed for CS61A

-Since I only include a subset of the language, my interpreter will not exactly match the behavior of other interpreters.

 scheme.py: the Scheme evaluator